maybeanerd/celeryband/README.md

 ## Customizable

-You can configure what seniority levels, roles and departments are available to users.
+You (as the provide of the platform) can configure what seniority levels, roles and departments are available to users.
 The currency symbol is also fully customizable, as the statistics don't care about conversion - all salaries share the same currency.

 ![image](https://github.com/user-attachments/assets/2b212b4f-2743-41db-ab70-e181ef4f9866)